JonnyJD/python-discid/doc/usage.rst

    Depending on how you get this number, you might need to substract 11400 (2:32 minutes) from your sector count.
    Make sure the last track length is correct!

+See also :musicbrainz:`Disc ID Calculation` for details on which numbers to choose.